Why You Must Never Store Potatoes In The Fridge, And Other Ways To Avoid Poisoning

 Normally, when we think of sprouted foods, the implication is that they’re always healthier and more nutritious than their non-sprouted counterparts.
 In the case of potatoes, however, the exact opposite is true.
 When potatoes sprout, they produce a toxic substance known as solanine that has been shown to trigger gastrointestinal and neurological problems when ingested.

 To avoid this, always store your potatoes in a dark, cool place where they are not exposed to the light.
-It is also important to avoid storing potatoes in your refrigerator because this actually increases the amount of acrylamide produced when those potatoes are later cooked.
+It is also important to avoid storing potatoes in your fridge because this increases the amount of acrylamide produced when those potatoes are used in cooking.

 High-heat cooking can also produce other dangerous and potentially carcinogenic compounds, such as heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), as well as advanced glycation end products (AGEs).
 Like acrylamide, these substances result from the chemical reactions of various creatines and amino acids that are produced during the cooking process.